 Accessibility is a right.
-Here's how we helped eight organizations jumpstart their accessibility initiatives:
+Here's how I helped eight organizations jumpstart their accessibility initiatives:

 The Ontarians with Disability Act (2001) mandated hundreds of organizations to set up Accessibility Advisory Committees and prepare annual accessibility plans.
 The Act applied to every hospital, school board, university, college, and public transportation organization in the province.
 It also affected 46 municipalities, all government Ministries, and the Speaker of the Legislative Assembly.
 No tools or guidelines existed to help these organizations meet their legal requirements.

-Hundreds of organizations now prepare accessibility plans based on our guidelines and report templates.
+Hundreds of organizations prepared accessibility plans based on the guidelines and report templates that I developed.

 CIBC wanted to improve representation of people with disabilities in its workforce.
-Our challenge was to determine the extent to which the software that bank employees relied upon was accessible.
+My challenge was to determine the extent to which the software that bank employees relied upon was accessible.

 CIBC moved to integrate accessibility into its policies and procedures.
 It is now easier for the bank to remediate existing applications and develop new ones with accessibility in mind.

 Employees with disabilities reported difficulties accessing a federal building.
 I was contracted to investigate barriers and propose solutions.

 - Interviewed employees and visitors with mobility, sensory, and learning disabilities about barriers they encountered in and around the building.

 - Conducted a detailed site audit of the building and its surroundings.